 There was at least two or three times while reading this book that I muttered a curse word in disgust or disbelief at something that had happened.
 There was definitely at least one time where I went “What the–” and barely stopped myself (or didn’t, depending on the company) from saying some various forms of crude words as I expressed the fact that I hadn’t seen seen a particular twist coming.
 By the end I was mentally pleading with it to just be over as it took one turn after another.
 I had no clue where exactly it was going to end up!
 (That’s not a bad thing.)

 Disgusting, disturbing, and downright fascinating, Walk in the Flesh will make you think, hate, and feel sympathy in places you really wouldn’t expect to.
-I highly recommend it for readers who are fans of Scott Sigler and Steven King.
+I highly recommend it for readers who are fans of Scott Sigler and Stephen King.